The Sun Rises In East

 Axial Tilt: The Reason for Seasons

 Earth's axis is not perfectly perpendicular to the plane of its orbit around the sun.
 It’s tilted at an angle of approximately 23.5 degrees.
-This axial tilt is responsible for the seasons.
+Because of that, this axial tilt is responsible for the seasons.
 As Earth orbits the sun, different hemispheres are tilted towards or away from the sun, receiving varying amounts of direct sunlight.
 This tilt doesn't affect the fundamental direction of sunrise (east), but it significantly impacts the sun's path across the sky and the length of daylight hours throughout the year.

 Observational Variations: Latitude and Location